Qiu Menghuang

 Qiu Menghuang (邱孟煌 (Qiū Mènghuáng), born 12 December 1968), also known as his stage name A Qiu (阿丘), is a Chinese television presenter and blogger.

 Qiu Menghuang was born in Shantou, Guangdong Province on 12 December 1968, his parents were both soldiers.
 Qiu's mother was a Returned Malaysian Chinese.
 He was admitted to Guangxi Teachers Training College (present-day Nanning Normal University), majoring political economy.
 After his graduation in 1989, he was assigned to Nanning Cotton Textile Printing and Dyeing Factory, as a political cadre of labor union.
 In 1992, he became a playwright in Nanning Art Theater.

-Qiu joined China Central Television (CCTV) as a television presenter on 21 April, 2003.
+Qiu joined China Central Television (CCTV) as a television presenter on 21 April 2003.
 He had hosted several programs, including Society in the News (社会记录), The Elite (人物新周刊), and Daily stories (天天故事汇).

-In November 2019, there were rumors said that Qiu has been "expelled from CCTV and never be hired again".
-However, it was denied by him.
+In November 2019, there were rumors that Qiu had been expelled from CCTV.
+Qiu denied this.

 During the COVID-19 pandemic in China, on 26 February 2020, Qiu posted on Sina Weibo: "Even though the stereotype of 'sick man of Asia' has been shattered for over a century, can we be more gentle and apologetic in our tone, humbly put on some face masks and give a bow to the world and say 'sorry for the mess'?"
 The tweet was subsequently deleted, however, many Chinese social media users accused Qiu of "betraying China" and "providing a moral basis for the global anti-Chinese behavior".
 On 4 March, CCTV announced that Qiu had been "completely banned from hosting shows".